sharadregoti/tyk-docs/tyk-docs/content/planning-for-production/monitoring/tyk-components.md

 ---
 date: 2017-03-24T10:10:41Z
 title: Monitor Tyk Stack
-tags: ["Monitoring", "Observability", "SLO", "infrastructure", "CPU utilisation", "Helathcheck"]
+tags: ["Monitoring", "Observability", "SLO", "infrastructure", "CPU utilization", "Helathcheck"]
 description: "Monitor Tyk components and their dependencies; how to set up monitoring and observability of your API kingdom"
 weight: 1
 menu: